git-akshat/OOPS-Lab/README.md

 ##  OOP LAB QUESTION BANK

-1. Write a C++ program to create a class to represent entities of type Circle, specied by its attributes radius and coordinates of its center.
+1. Write a C++ program to create a class to represent entities of type Circle, specified by its attributes radius and coordinates of its center.
 Include appropriate Constructors and display methods.
 Also write a friend function that determines whether two circles intersect one another or they touch each other or they are disjoint.